 Pitcairn is a very small borough located in the state of Pennsylvania.
-With a population of 3,022 people and just one neighborhood, Pitcairn is the 479th largest community in Pennsylvania.
-Much of the housing stock in Pitcairn was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,987 people and just one neighborhood, Pitcairn is the 479th largest community in Pennsylvania.
+Pitcairn has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Pitcairn isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pitcairn are a mix of both white- and blue-collar jobs.
-Overall, Pitcairn is a borough of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Pitcairn who work in office and administrative support (14.78%), sales jobs (11.74%), and management occupations (11.39%).
+Pitcairn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Pitcairn is a borough of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Pitcairn who work in office and administrative support (17.11%), sales jobs (10.96%), and management occupations (9.74%).

 Pitcairn is an extremely ethnically-diverse borough.
 The people who call Pitcairn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pitcairn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pitcairn include German, Irish, Italian, English, and Hungarian.
+Important ancestries of people in Pitcairn include German, Irish, Italian, Hungarian, and English.

 The most common language spoken in Pitcairn is English.
 Other important languages spoken here include Polish and Spanish.